 - 1. When the transmitter FIFO is empty, the transmitter holding register interrupt (IIR = 02) occurs.
 The interrupt is cleared when the transmitter holding register is written to or the IIR is read.
 One to sixteen characters can be written to the transmit FIFO when servicing this interrupt. - 2.
-The transmitter FIFO empty indicators are delayed one character time minus the last stop bit time whenever the following occurs:
+The transmitter FIFO empty indicators are delayed one character time minus the last stop-bit time whenever the following occurs:

-THRE = 1, and there has not been a minimum of two bytes at the same time in transmit FIFO since the last THRE = 1.
-The first transmitter interrupt after changing FCR0 is immediate, however, assuming it is enabled.
+THRE = 1, and there have not been at least two bytes in transmit FIFO since the last THRE = 1.
+The first transmitter interrupt comes immediately after changing FCRO, assuming the interrupt is enabled.